marnoux/stunning-dollop/README.md

-### In many respects, you know, they honor President Obama.
-He's the founder of ISIS.
-He's the founder of ISIS.
-He's the founder.
-He founded ISIS.
+### I was the one that really broke the glass ceiling on behalf of women, more than anybody in the construction industry